Picklesdoggo/GunGameProgressionMaker/README.md

 C:\\Program Files (x86)\\Steam\\steamapps\\common\\H3VR\\h3vr_Data\\resources.assets

 By default game managed path is located, if this is not where your game is installed edit `config.json` `GameManagedPath` :

+# Mods

+Note: based on detected mod meta data some mods may not load at all or may load with incorrect magazine data

 To have the application detect modded weapons edit `config.json` `ModsDirectory` to define the path to where modes are stored typically location, again note the double slash:
 C:\\Users\\XXXX\\AppData\\Roaming\\Thunderstore Mod Manager\\DataFolder\\H3VR\\profiles\\john\\BepInEx\\plugins